 - The only difference between your “dress shoes” & casual shoes is their age & state of cleanliness

 - You dread hearing any medical person say, “Interesting!” because it is invariably followed up with a whole lot more docs being invited in to check you out!
 (Every one of my visits to the MDA clinic ever)

 - When your husband won’t let you hold his cell phone.
 (This happened when Mister got his iPhone 6.
 He passed it to me like it was a newborn child)

-- When you see a spot on the counter, scrub it has hard as you can and nothing happens
+- When you see a spot on the counter, scrub it as hard as you can and nothing happens

-- When your not sure what’s harder: wrapping presents or unwrapping presents!
+- When you’re not sure what’s harder: wrapping presents or unwrapping presents!